Patanjali Yoga may not be good enough for you, for:

 Meditation, dhyána, and "prolonged, deep meditation", samádhi, is an integral part of the ancient ashtánga yoga (eight-limbed yoga), which is the Patanjali yoga system.
 It is also called classical yoga and raja yoga, royal yoga.
-Patanjali yoga is mainly concerned with cultivating the mind by meditation (dhyána) to progress and be liberated.
+Patanjali yoga is mainly concerned with cultivating the mind by meditation (dhyána) to be liberated, as it is called.
 The system is laid bare in a brief primer.
 It aims at reaching a state of yoga, in part by yoga postures, asanas, and even more by meditation.
 There is more on it further down.

 Buddhist meditation in a nutshell